 The promising local research taking place right now

-This year, we're proud to be contributing $400,000 towards research into the treatment of medulloblastoma carried out by local researcher Dr Nick Gottardo (pictured below with medulloblastoma survivor, Chloe).
+In WA, Cancer Council WA contributed $400,000 over 2016-2019 towards research into the treatment of medulloblastoma (a type of brain tumour) carried out by local researcher Dr Nick Gottardo (pictured below with medulloblastoma survivor, Chloe).

 Dr Gottardo's research is investigating a new class of more effective chemotherapy drugs with the aim of making the current chemotherapy for MB more effective from the start of the treatment so ultimately there will be a decreased need for radiotherapy which causes toxicity and long-term side effects.